Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Problem Statement

 and the horizontal flow at infinity is

 where

 is the dimensionless amplitude of oscillation.

 The Reynolds number, Re $= R^2\Omega/\nu$, is based on the length scale of the cylinder’s radius and corresponds to the boundary layer in which viscous forces remain relevant.
-The streaming Reynolds number, $\text{Re}_s$, is based on length scale of the oscillation amplitude and it characterizes the Reynolds number associated with the streaming flow.
+The streaming Reynolds number, $\text{Re}_s$, is based on the length scale of the oscillation amplitude and it characterizes the Reynolds number associated with the streaming flow.
 The two Reynolds numbers are related by

 The flow structure depends on both $\text{Re}$ and $\text{Re}_s$.
 We refer to Figure 1 from \cite{chong2013inertial} (which is adapted from Figure 1 of \cite{wang1968high}) to illustrate the different flow regimes and associated analyses.
 Briefly, for high Reynolds numbers the flow exhibits a boundary layer \citep{schlichting1932berechnung,wang1968high}, and at high streaming Reynolds numbers, the streaming flow itself develops a second boundary layer \citep{stuart1966double,riley1965oscillating}.
 At low Reynolds number, there are no boundary layers, and the problem can be analyzed as a regular perturbation \citep{holtsmark1954boundary}.
-Though as noted in \cite{chong2013inertial}, the regular perturbation solution from \cite{holtsmark1954boundary} contains the single boundary layer solutions from \cite{schlichting1932berechnung} and \cite{wang1968high}.
-In this paper, we focus on the low Reynolds number regime.
-The regular perturbation analysis allows us to compute the structure of solutions beyond second order needed to understand pumping from two-frequency oscillations.
+Though as noted in \cite{chong2013inertial}, the regular perturbation solution from \cite{holtsmark1954boundary} contains the single boundary layer solutions from \cite{schlichting1932berechnung} and \cite{wang1968high}, and is thus appropriate provided that the streaming Reynolds number is small.
+In this paper, we focus on the low streaming Reynolds number regime $(\text{Re}_s \ll 1)$ so that the problem can be analyzed as a regular perturbation, which allows us to compute the structure of solutions beyond second order needed to understand pumping from two-frequency oscillations.